-Infant Baptisms: Baptisms of infants are normally celebrated on Sundays after the 10:00 a.m.
-Mass at approximately 11:00 a.m.
+Baptisms of infants are normally celebrated on Sundays after the 10 am Mass at approximately 11 am.
 Baptismal Preparation Class is required for couples who are “first-time” parents.
 Baptisms and the preparation class scheduling is done through the parish office, 314-962-5955.
 Please call the Parish Office to arrange a date for Baptism and/or Class.

 Note: Special hearing devices for the hearing impaired are available from an usher upon request.

 Homebound: Our clergy and the lay ministers will happily bring Holy Communion to anyone who is sick or otherwise restricted to home.
-Simply contact the Pastor at 962-5955, x128.
+Simply contact the Pastor at 962-5955, x133.

-The Bishops of Missouri have established a policy that all couples wishing to celebrate this sacrament are to notify either the pastor or the deacon at least SIX MONTHS prior to their proposed date.
-This will allow sufficient time for the couple to complete the required FOCCUS survey, to attend one of the pre-marriage programs to prepare a proper celebration of the sacrament.
-Only after the process has begun will be date be entered as definite in the parish calendar.
+The Bishops of Missouri have established a policy that all couples wishing to celebrate this sacrament are to notify either the pastor or the deacon at least six months prior to their proposed date.
+This will allow sufficient time for the couple to complete the required survey, to attend one of the pre-marriage programs to prepare a proper celebration of the sacrament.
 The Church presumes that at least one partner in the marriage is a practicing Catholic.